 For both CEBA and the CEBA expansion, only the amount of the loan that was forgivable in the year it was received is taxable.
 The rest of your CEBA funding is considered a repayable loan.
 You do not need to include it in your revenue.
 You can declare your forgivable loan portion to the CRA in one of two ways:

 (1) As revenue in your tax return.
 Elect to include the forgivable loan amount in your business income the year you receive CEBA.

 (2) As a business expense.
 Reduce the deduction for your business expense by the amount of the forgivable loan.

 Need more advice?
-Contact your accountant or the CRA to get accurate advice on your reporting requirements for CEBA.
+Contact your accountant or the CRA to get accurate advice on your CEBA reporting requirements.

 What if I receive an email saying that my CEBA expansion application was “not successful”?